-If you haven’t had arrabiata sauce, it’s basically a spicy red marinara sauce.
-I’ve had varying degrees of spiciness, however usually arrabiata is pretty mild.
-You can make your own by simply adding a little crushed red pepper flakes to your favorite marinara sauce.
+If you haven’t had arrabbiata sauce, it’s basically a spicy version of red marinara sauce.
+I’ve had varying degrees of spiciness, however, usually, arrabbiata is pretty mild.
+You can make your own by simply adding crushed red pepper flakes to your favorite marinara sauce.